-A review of council decisions and court cases on consent applications for both existing80 and new aquaculture81 shows that there have only been occasional instances of proposed marine farms having a significant adverse effect on landscape or natural character, and that in all of these cases the marine farm was new (i.e. there were no structures currently in the water).
-Therefore the proposed NES would not apply.
+A review of council decisions and court cases on consent applications for both existing83 and new aquaculture84 shows that there have only been occasional instances of proposed marine farms having a significant adverse effect on landscape or natural character, and that in all of these cases the marine farm was new (i.e. there were no structures currently in the water).
+Therefore the NES as proposed would not apply.
 The above analysis suggests the likelihood of existing marine farms having significant adverse effects on areas of natural character, natural features, and natural landscapes is low.
-That is particularly so where, as is often the case, the existing marine farm is one of a group of marine farms each with a different consent expiry so that at any one time the "existing environment" always contains one or more existing marine farms.
+That is particularly so where, as is often the case, the existing marine farm is one of a group of